HARSHMISHRA-521/HARSHMISHRA-521/README.md

   </a>
 </p>

-- 🌱 Current Role: Software Developer Engineer (SDE) Intern at SecureU, where I am diving deep into backend and frontend development, cloud computing, and advanced software practices.
+- 🌱 Current Role: Software Developer Engineer (SDE)  at Secureu, where I am diving deep into backend and frontend development, cloud computing, and advanced software practices.

 - 🌟 Recent Experience: Completed an internship at Kickdrum India, where I worked on backend and frontend development, including:
                          Developed applications using Spring Boot, Node.js, and Express.js.